avramidis/sodecl/README.md

 ## Acknowledgments

 * The Random123 library found at https://www.deshawresearch.com/resources_random123.html is used
+* The Catch2 unit testing library found at https://github.com/catchorg/Catch2 is used
 * This readme file is based on the template found at https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
 * The initial work on this library was done as part of a PhD work presented in the publication Avramidis, Eleftherios, and Ozgur E. Akman.
 "Optimisation of an exemplar oculomotor model using multi-objective genetic algorithms executed on a GPU-CPU combination."
 BMC systems Biology 11.1 (2017): 40.
 DOI: 10.1186/s12918-017-0416-2